Newborn Screening - Specimen Collection Requirements

 Order Form for Newborn Screening Supplies

-Instructions for Pages 1-3 of the Newborn Screening Kit
+Instructions for pages 1-4 of the Texas Newborn Screening Collection Kit

-• Fill out baby’s information on the top PARENT COPY form
+• Fill out the baby’s information on the top PARENT COPY form.

-• Give copy to parent for all screens.
-For 1st screens explain that the form must be taken to the baby’s doctor at the baby’s 7-14 day checkup.
+• Give this copy to a parent or guardian for all screens.
+For the first newborn screen, explain that the parent or guardian may take the form to the baby’s doctor during the baby’s 7-14 day, a minimum of 168 hours checkup where the doctor will perform the second newborn screen.

-Parental Decision for Storage/Use of Newborn Screening Blood Spot Cards (Page 2):
+Storage and Use of Newborn Screening Blood Spots (Page 2):

-• Parent or submitter may fill out Section 1.
-A patient label with the requested information is acceptable.
+• A parent, guardian, or submitter may fill out Section 1.
+A label with the requested information is acceptable.
+Make sure the protective flap is covering the filter paper to avoid contamination of the collection surface.

-• It is the parent’s option to take the form home and return to DSHS by mail at a later date.
+• It is the parent or guardian’s option to take the form home and return it to DSHS by mail later.

 Demographic Form (Page 3):